A basic daily rhythm–a schedule–will help you and the children manage the new normal.

 Dedicate time for play

-Once you’ve mapped out times for things like food and school assignments, you’re ready to fill in the rest of the day, and actually carving out time for dedicated child-led play is huge for kids.
-When a child is imagining, creating, building or inventing, they are doing some serious learning.
+Dedicated child-led play is huge for kids.
+When a child is imagining, creating, building or inventing, he or she is doing meaningful learning.
 Plan a few 15- to 30-minute blocks (more or less time depending on your child’s age and play development) of dedicated child-led play.
 The more a child plays, the more they learn to play.

 Share books and reading time

 Study after study shows the importance of reading to kids.
 Being home all day is a great chance to instill and strengthen that habit.